Fly!

 I named this chapter of the book as "Fly", because flying is probably one of the most amazing and spiritual dreams of humans that has come to reality, and computers are one of the most important components of the flying-machines we have today.
 Humans could never land on moon without computers.

 When Elon Musk started those companies, it wasn't obvious at all that they'll become successful.
 Who could think that a private rocket-building company could beat the government funded NASA that once put humans on the moon?
-That's also true for Tesla, there were plenty of automobile companies with decades of experience, even in designing electric cars, but Tesla beat them all.
+That's also true for Tesla, there were plenty of automobile companies with decades of experience, even in designing electric cars, but how did Tesla beat them all?
 Besides the reason that Elon himself is one of the most ambitious people of our time, which is enough for making a risky business successful, there is a more important reason why those two companies become insanely successful: It's much easier to experiment new stuff when your business is still small!

 My point is, old technology isn't always taking the best approach in doing stuff, in fact, old technology is pretty bad, because when engineers were designing the old technology, they didn't have the knowledge and experience they have right now.
 So it makes sense a lot to get brave and try to redesign things that were working correctly and stabely even for a long time!
+(This is also true for our today's software standards, just imagine how would we design our OS and networking infrastructures if we could throw away something as sacred as UNIX or TCP/IP!)

 Life in a Newtonian world